someoneinsomething/nfa-token/README.md

 “How to start

-As previously mentioned, the initial phase of the NotFair protocol involves the equitable and decentralized distribution of $NFR to community members.
+As previously mentioned, the initial phase of the NotFair protocol involves the equitable and decentralized distribution of $NFA to community members.

 An important reminder: the maximum amount of tokens per wallet is limited to 1% of the total supply